-A few years back, artist and botanist, and self-described explorer Tyler Thrasher became obsessed with a photograph of an opalized crab claw on a leather couch.
+A few years back, artist and self-described explorer Tyler Thrasher became obsessed with a photograph of an opalized crab claw on a leather couch.
 The colors so dazzled him that he wanted to begin opalizing things himself, which set him off on a self-directed expedition into the science of perception.

 Thrasher began speaking with people who mine for opals and people who study photonics and learned that opals could be made synthetically—but also that those recipes are closely held secrets.
-So he decided to design his own recipes.
+So he decided to design his own.
 Along the way, he explored the science of everything from poisons to optical illusions to impossible colors.
 His new book, The Universe in 100 Colors, co-authored with his friend and designer Terry Mudge, is a vibrant exploration of what he’s learned about color and color perception.
 We recently spoke about his new book, his love of color, and the power of amateur science.

 What made you want to create this book?